KD9YQK/ARES_Sim_1/operators/Operator_02_Rescue_Bravo.md

 ## Initial Check-In Scene — 00:00

-Your team is enroute to the east access road near the incident area.
+Your team is enroute to the incident area bearing eastbound on 6th St and Elm St.

 You are approximately five minutes away.